- What does the ESS do?

 benefit the present and future University of Victoria engineering

 Which is to say that we try to make Engineering student life better and more awesome in whatever way we can.
 We host as many events as we think you can attend, including epic EEEs (Engineering Evening Excursions), hockey nights, video game nights, movie nights, dodgeball, and more.
 We also run an intramural soccer team, maintain the foosball table, and make slushies every Friday.

 In addition to all our fun activities, we also help improve the academic and professional lives of our students.
 We liaise with the faculty and the coop office to voice student concerns, including sitting in on faculty meetings (as well as some department committees).
-We also liaise with other organizations including APEGBC, as well as other engineering schools in Canada through WESST and the Canadian Federation of Engineering Students.
+We also liaise with other organizations including EGBC, as well as other engineering schools in Canada through the Western Engineering Students’ Society Team (WESST) and the Canadian Federation of Engineering Students (CFES).

 How do I join the ESS?

 If you’re registered as an engineering student (that is, enrolled in the B.Eng or B.SEng program), you’re already a member.

 - Come to the semesterly general meeting (SGM).
 This is where we approve the budget, elect a new executive, and deal with other matters that affect the whole ESS.
 Come and have your say in how the ESS will be run for the semester.
 You can also run for a position or volunteer as a director-at-large (DAL).
 Also, there’s free food!
 The SGM usually happens in the 2nd or 3rd week of classes – you can find info on our bulletin board, website, Facebook group, or in the Newsletter.